-At the September 29-30, 2014 meeting, the Board of Directors of the Council for Higher Education Accreditation (CHEA) granted Recognition to CAATE, a vote of approval for CAATE’s effectiveness in assuring and improving quality in higher education.
+At its September 29-30, 2014 Board of Directors meeting, the Council for Higher Education Accreditation (CHEA) granted Recognition to CAATE, a vote of approval for CAATE’s effectiveness in assuring and improving quality in higher education.
 Read the CHEA letter.

 The Council for Higher Education Accreditation is a national advocate and institutional voice for self-regulation of academic quality through accreditation.
-CHEA is an association of 3,000 degree-granting colleges and universities, and recognizes 60 institutional and programmatic accrediting organizations.
+Recognition signifies to the higher education community and the public that the accrediting organization:

 - Serves institutions and programs with the highest regard for integrity of practice and ethical behavior and demonstrates a commitment to diversity, equity and inclusion

 - Promotes academic quality and continuous improvement